Clark-Nikdel-Powell/Hansel-and-Gretel/README.md

 )); } ?>
 ```

 The above example sets the prefix for the breadcrumbs to `You are here: `, adds the link to the last crumb, and changes the separator to the pipe (`|`).
 When on a `gizmo` post-type page, the last crumb is set not to show and the taxonomy crumbs will be categories.
-Likewise, on a `whatzit` post-type page, The separator has been overriden to show `&raquo;` (&raquo;) instead.
+Likewise, on a `whatzit` post-type page, the separator has been overriden to show `&raquo;` (&raquo;) instead.

 ### Debug Options ###